modcloth-cookbooks/modcloth-solr/README.md

 ## REQUIREMENTS:

-This cookbook currently only works on SmartOS.
+This cookbook has only been tested on SmartOS.

 ## ATTRIBUTES: